seccomp/libseccomp/CONTRIBUTING.md

 to the rules described here, but by following the instructions below you should have a much easier time getting your work merged with the upstream project.

+## Interacting with the Community

+> "Be excellent to each other." - *Bill S. Preston, Esq.*

+The libseccomp project aims to be a welcoming place and we ask that anyone who interacts with the project, and the greater community, treat each other with dignity and respect.
+Individuals who do not behave in such a manner will be warned and asked to adjust their behavior; in extreme cases the individual may be blocked from the project.

+Examples of inappropriate behavior includes: profane, abusive, or prejudicial language directed at another person, vandalism (e.g. GitHub issue/PR "litter"), or spam.

 ## Test Your Code Using Existing Tests